Can you take phentermine and semaglutide together?

 What to know about semaglutide

-Semaglutide is the active ingredient in the brand name drugs Ozempic, Wegovy, and Rybelsus.
-Ozempic and Wegovy are both once-weekly injectable medications, while Rybelsus is a daily oral medication.
-Each medication contains different doses of semaglutide and is intended as a long-term medication, to be used in combination with diet and exercise.
+Semaglutide is the active ingredient in Ozempic, Wegovy, and Rybelsus.
+Ozempic and Wegovy are available as once-weekly injectable medications or daily pills, while Rybelsus is a daily oral medication.
+Each medication contains a different dose of semaglutide and is intended for long-term use alongside a balanced eating plan and exercise.

 Wegovy is the only medication containing semaglutide that is FDA-approved specifically for weight loss.
-It may be prescribed to adults with obesity (having a body mass index, or BMI, of 30 or higher) or with overweight (a BMI of 27 or higher) and a weight-related health condition such as high blood pressure or cholesterol.
+It may be prescribed to adults with obesity or with overweight and a weight-related health condition such as high blood pressure or cholesterol.

-In one clinical trial, people taking the 2.4 mg dosage of semaglutide lost approximately 9.6% of their body weight after 28 weeks, compared with approximately 7% for those taking the 1 mg dose of semaglutide.
-Within two years, people taking the 2.4 mg dosage of semaglutide lose 15.2% of their body weight, on average.
+In one clinical trial, people taking the 2.4 mg dose of Wegovy lost nearly 10% of their body weight after 28 weeks.
+Within two years, people taking the 2.4 mg dose of semaglutide lose over 15% of their body weight, on average.

-The most common side effects of semaglutide are gastrointestinal in nature, including nausea, diarrhea, and vomiting.
-Thankfully, these are most common in the beginning weeks of treatment, and tend to subside with time as your body gets used to the medication.
+The most common side effects of semaglutide are gastrointestinal, including nausea, diarrhea, and vomiting.
+These side effects are most common in the beginning weeks of treatment and tend to subside as your body adjusts to the medication.

 What to know about phentermine

-While the FDA recommends limiting phentermine treatment to three months, some people have more success losing weight when they take phentermine for up to six months, especially in people for whom phentermine didn’t work during the first three months.
-For 42% of people who did not respond within the three-month time period, it took a bit longer — up to six months — to lose at least 5% of their body weight with phentermine.
-It is up to your healthcare provider whether taking phentermine for a longer period of time could be effective or safe for you.
-Overall, it seems like different people respond to the medication differently which causes some differences between available studies of the medication.
+While the FDA recommends limiting phentermine treatment to three months, some people have more success when they take phentermine for up to six months, especially if it didn’t work well during the first three months.
+For 42% of people who did not lose much weight within the three-month time period, it took up to six months to lose at least 5% of their body weight with phentermine.

 Phentermine’s side effects vary but can include dry mouth, headache, sweating, and unpleasant taste.
 Side effects can be more common with higher doses of phentermine.